Nordix/nfqueue-loadbalancer/fragtrack.md

 the bucket is "stale".
 It's data is outdated and it may be re-used.
-When a bucket is refered (insert or lookup) a check is made of the bucket, and it's linked buckets, and any stale bucket are re-claimed.
-A Garbace Collect (GC) on refer of sorts.
+When a bucket is refered (insert or lookup) a check is made of the bucket, and it's linked buckets, and any stale buckets are re-claimed.
+A Garbage Collect (GC) on refer of sorts.

 This means that over time stale allocated buckets will be accumulated at places in the table.